ClickHouse/clickpy/README.md

 ### What is Materialized view in ClickHouse?

-Its a simplest form a Materialized view is simply a query which triggers, when an insert is made to a table.
+In its simplest form, a Materialized view is simply a query that triggers when an insert is made to a table.

-Key to this, is the idea that MV dont't hold any data themselves.
-They simply execute on the inserted rows and send the results to another table for storage.
+Key to this is the idea that Materialized views don't hold any data themselves.
+They simply execute a query on the inserted rows and send the results to another "target table" for storage.

-Importantly, the query which runs can aggregate the rows into a smaller result set, allowing queries to run faster.
+Importantly, the query that runs can aggregate the rows into a smaller result set, allowing queries to run faster on the target table.
 This approach effectively moves work from **insert time to query time**.

 #### A real example

-Consider our `pypi` table where a row represents a download.
+Consider our `pypi` table, where a row represents a download.
 Suppose we wish to identify the 5 most popular projects.
 A naive query might do something like this:

 ```sql
 SELECT